HDFGroup/hdf5/doc/contributing.md

 * **Pull request has a clear purpose** - What does the pull request address?
 How does it benefit the HDF5 community?
 If the pull request does not have a clear purpose and benifits it will not be accepted.

-* **The code is documented** - The HDF5 developers must understand not only *what* a change is doing, but *how* it is doing it.
-Documenting the code makes it easier for us to understand the workflow of your patch and will help to maintaine the code in the future.
+* **The pull request is documented** - The HDF5 developers must understand not only *what* a change is doing, but *how* it is doing it.
+Documenting the code makes it easier for us to understand your patch and will help to maintaine the code in the future.

-* **The code passes HDF5 regression testing** - Any issue fixed or functionality add should be accompanied by corresponding tests.
-We do not expect you to perform comprehensive testing across a multitude of platforms, but at the very least your code should **compile** and no existing tests should be broken.
-See "Building and testing your contribution" below for more information.
+* **The pull request passes HDF5 regression testing** - Any issue fixed or functionality added should be accompanied by the corresponding tests and pass HDF5 regression testing run by The HDF Group.
+We do not expect you to perform comprehensive testing across a multitude of platforms before we accept the pull request.
+If the pull request does not pass regression testsi after the merge, The HDF Group developers will work with you on the fixes.
+See "Building and testing your contribution" below for information on how to test your code before creating a pull request.
+GitHub actions will also run tests and report any issues found.

-* **They do not compromise the principles behind HDF5** - HDF5 has a 100% commitment to backwards compatibility.
+* **The pul request does not compromise the principles behind HDF5** - HDF5 has a 100% commitment to backwards compatibility.
 	* Any file ever created with HDF5 must be readable by any future version of HDF5.
   The HDF5 data model and file format are **well** defined.
 If the purpose of your patch  is to modify the data model or file format, **please** discuss this with us first.
-File format changes and features required those changes can be introduced only in the new major releases.
+File format changes and features required those changes can be introduced only in a new major release.
 	* HDF5 has a commitment to remaining *machine-independent*; data created on one platform/environment/architecture **must** remain readable by HDF5 on another.
 	* For binary compatibilty no changes are allowed to public APIs and data structures in the maintenance releases; new APIs can be added.

 * **New features are documented** - Any new features should be have proper documentation; talk to us if you have any questions.

 # Building and testing your contribution <A NAME="testing"></A>

 There are several ways to test your changes before creating a pull request: